nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/testing.md

 We use PyTest as the testing framework.
 As such, All available features of pytest are available.
 We have slightly deviated from the standard naming convention wherein test class must be suffixed with `PyTest`.
 Please [see below](#writing-tests) for more details.

-!!! note
-    As of release v1.3, the UI has moved to it's [own project](https://github.com/nofusscomputing/centurion_erp_ui) with the current Django UI feature locked and depreciated.

-!!! note
-    These docs are currently undergoing a rewrite as how we write and expect tests to be written has changed.

 ## Directory Structure